Data 'dance' seen as challenge to world corporate tax crackdown

 Still, conference speakers generally agreed that, over time, changes will come and implementation will be difficult.

-“The rollout won’t be ‘Ready, set, go,'” said Timothy Tuerff, managing partner at accounting firm Deloitte[DLTE.UL], which advises many businesses on taxes.
+“The rollout won’t be ‘Ready, set, go,'” said Timothy Tuerff, managing partner at accounting firm Deloitte, which advises many businesses on taxes.
 Tuerff heads its Washington tax practice.

 Not only will timing the debuts of BEPS-related laws be tricky, but just getting corporate and government tax information systems in sync will be a challenge.